Share on social media

 Ford formulated a hypothesis — if we rethink how Accounts Payable, part of the Procure-to-Pay process, creates value, then we can restructure our entire approach to invoicing, and thus, save a lot of money.
 Ford put this hypothesis into action, took a page from their competitor’s playbook, reengineered the procurement process, and reduced headcount by 75% through “invoiceless processing”.

-3) Mining — analyze the data to discover the as-is process
+Analyze the data to discover the as-is process.

 The as-is process gives process architects a solid foundation to stand on.